dunksmith/PKVideoThumbnail/readme.md

 The `success` method receives the `targetThumbnailPath` in case the method needs to do further work on the image.
 The `error` method often receives the `targetThumbnailPath` on iOS, but will receive an error message indicating cause of failure on Android.

 The thumbnail obtained is platform and video-specific.
 There is no support for requesting thumbnails of different sizes; if you need this, you can alter the thumbnail after it is written out to storage.

+## Android Quirks

+Source paths of the form `content://` are converted to the corresponding `/storage/...` file path.